The best-sounding earbuds for 2020

 Water-resistant: Yes (IPX4 rating -- sweat-resistant and splashproof).

-Samsung's Galaxy Buds Plus look essentially the same as the original Galaxy Buds, but their battery life is rated at 11 hours for music playback (up from six), and they pack dual drivers for better sound and an additional microphone in each bud to help with external noise reduction while making calls.
+Samsung's Galaxy Buds Plus look essentially the same as the original Galaxy Buds, but their battery life is rated at 11 hours for music playback (up from six hours of battery life), and they pack dual drivers for better sound and an additional microphone in each bud to help with external noise reduction while making calls.

 I was impressed with the sound.
 It's detailed and smooth, with deep, well-defined bass.
 The sound is richer and more spacious than that of the original Galaxy Buds.
 Well-respected Austrian audio company AKG, which Samsung acquired when it bought Harman, is behind the audio.
 While the original Buds were also "tuned" by AKG, these are a nice upgrade over the originals -- and right there with what you get with the Jabra Elite 75t, if not even a touch better.
 They use Bluetooth 5.0 and support for AAC (there's now an app for iOS users) and Samsung's scalable codec, which is similar to aptX but is proprietary to Samsung Galaxy smartphones.